TritonDataCenter/triton/docs/developer-guide/zpool.md

 - Two (mirrored) or more (raidz) same-sized disk.
 - Two or more same-sized disk with a single SSD for a log device.

-NOTE:  After installation a bootable pool can have log devices or log device mirrors added.
+NOTE:  After installation a bootable pool can have log devices, log device mirrors, or cache devices added.

 ## Installing a ZFS bootable Head Node

-In addition to [regular network attachment and configuration](https://docs.joyent.com/private-cloud/install/network-layout), if you wish to start booting a Head Node from a ZFS pool you should attach set of server disks per the introduction.
+In addition to [regular network attachment and configuration](https://docs.joyent.com/private-cloud/install/network-layout), if you wish to start booting a Head Node from a ZFS pool you should attach a set of server disks per the introduction.
 You should then use either an ISO installation, or if the server is iPXE installable (e.g. a bare-metal cloud provider), you should point at the HTTP/HTTPS-served contents of the iPXE